pannous/english-script/README.md

 `./install.sh`

-Start the shell : `./bin/angle` or `rake shell`

-Warning: The project is still in alpha, don't expect all tests to pass!

 EXPERIMENT
 ----------

-Run it and see yourself!
+Warning: The project is still in alpha, don't expect all tests to pass!

 **experiment** by typing

 `./bin/angle "6 plus six"`

-`./bin/angle samples/factorial.e`
+`./bin/angle samples/factorial.e` or

-`./bin/angle` (no args to start the shell)
+Start the shell : `./bin/angle` or `rake shell`

 `⦠ 6 plus six`